VicPena/VicPena.github.io/index.md

 # About me

-Currently, I'm a María Zambrano fellow at Universitat Politècnica de Catalunya (UPC).
-Prior to that, I was an Assistant Professor at Baruch College, which is part of the City University of New York (CUNY).
+I'm a María Zambrano fellow at Universitat Politècnica de Catalunya (UPC).

 You can reach me at `victor.pena.pizarro@upc.edu`.